Site icon American Oil & Gas Historical Society

 After an examination of all the nuclear test projects, the U.S. Department of Energy September 2011 reported:

 By 1974, approximately 82 million dollars had been invested in the nuclear gas stimulation technology program (i.e., nuclear tests Gasbuggy, Rulison, and Rio Blanco).
-It was estimated that even after 25 years of gas production of all the natural gas deemed recoverable, that only 15 to 40 percent of the investment could be recovered.
+It was estimated that even after 25 years of gas production of all the natural gas deemed recoverable, only 15 to 40 percent of the investment could be recovered.
 At the same time, alternative, non-nuclear technologies were being developed, such as hydrofracturing.

 DOE concluded, Consequently, under the pressure of economic and environmental concerns, the Plowshare Program was discontinued at the end of FY 1975.